 To us, this is not just a nice idea but a guiding principle to be embodied in everything we do.
 If you agree, we welcome you to join with us in bringing this experience to the world.

-Atmosphere is that invisible quality that affects your overall quality of experience somewhere.
+Atmosphere is that invisible quality that affects your overall experience of a place.
 It includes the location, the physical surroundings, buildings, furniture and artwork.
-It also includes the configuration of people present and co-creating an experience, their emotional state, their thoughts and beliefs and projections of perception.
+It also includes the configuration of people present, co-creating an experience with their emotional states, their thoughts and beliefs, and projections of perception.
 Atmosphere is about the energy of a place and the feeling quality that you have being somewhere.
 It can’t always be defined as simply being influenced by one thing or another.
 It exists mysteriously in the air and influences the general tonal quality of an experience.

 We know that thought and intention make a huge energetic impact on the substance they are directed toward.
 As one of the oldest intentional spiritual communities in the country and a thriving spiritual retreat and conference center, there has been much positive thought and intention directed toward this land and the structures and forms that live on it.
 This has soaked in over years and manifested into a palpable vibration that may be sensed immediately upon arriving on the property.
 Like a song that dances along a gentle breeze and uplifts your spirit, the atmosphere at Sunrise Ranch is refreshing and nourishing for the higher work of awakening, growth and development!

 Welcoming guests has always been a central activity at Sunrise Ranch.
 It is our pleasure to invite you to our community to share the atmosphere of home as you bring your own workshop or event here.
 A variety of sparkling-clean accommodations are available just a one- or two-minute walk from meeting rooms, dining and hiking trails.
 From three-bedroom suites to triple rooms, we take great care to provide your group with the overnight setting that will enhance your conference work.